Norway Maple

 Native Alternatives

-For replacing Norway maple, there are many native species of maple that can be planted instead, such as red maple (Acer rubrum) and sugar maple (Acer saccharum).
-There are also many native understory tree species like hawthorn (Crataegus spp.) and serviceberry (Amelanchier spp.).
+To replace Norway maple, there are many native species of maple that can be planted instead, such as red maple (Acer rubrum) and sugar maple (Acer saccharum).
+There are also many native understory tree species like hawthorn (Crataegus spp.) and serviceberry (Amelanchier spp.) that would be great alternatives.